 Louise Santiago is currently the Program Coordinator for Educational Leadership at Touro University.
 In addition, as part of the Linked Learning initiative, she coaches high school administrators on how to prepare students to graduate both college- and career-ready; she is also Associate Faculty at the University of Phoenix.
 Ms. Santiago holds a Bachelor of Arts in Religious Studies from the University of California, Berkeley; a Master of Arts in Educational Administration from St. Mary’s College; and is in the data collection process for her Doctor of Philosophy in Education from Capella University.

 Mr. Greene taught for 12 years, followed by three years in administration, before becoming the principal at Toppenish High School on the Yakama Indian Reservation in Toppenish, WA.
 It was at that point that he began working with The Breakthrough Coach.
-He credits his implementation of The Breakthrough Coach Management Methodology™ for transforming his principalship from one of reaction and survival to that of a proactive instructional leader who truly enjoyed his job.
-TBC's Methodology enabled him to develop teacher-leaders and implement school-wide systems that expanded opportunities for the students.
-During his tenure at THS, the school (94% minority,100% poverty) achieved a 93% graduation rate, and became the most decorated high school in Washington State – named a STEM Lighthouse School by the Office of Superintendent of Public Instruction, twice honored as a state Golden Apple recipient, presented with five Washington Achievement Awards.
+He credits his implementation of The Breakthrough Coach Management Methodology™ for transforming him from a reactionary manager to a proactive instructional leader.
+TBC's Methodology supported his development of teacher-leaders and implementation of school-wide systems that expanded opportunities for all students.
+During his tenure at THS, the school (94 percent minority,100 percent poverty) achieved 93.4 percent graduation rate, and became the most decorated high school in Washington State – named a STEM Lighthouse School by the Office of Superintendent of Public Instruction, twice honored as a state Golden Apple recipient, and presented with five Washington Achievement Awards.